PKief/latex-thesis-template/README.md

 ## Getting started
 ### TeX Live
-Download the latest version of TeX Live from <a href="https://www.tug.org/texlive/" target="_blank">here</a>.
+Download the latest version of TeX Live from [here](https://www.tug.org/texlive/).
 The installation can take a while, so be patient ;)

 ### TeX Works
+You can use the editor of your choice.
+The prefered one for this template is the [TeX Works editor](https://www.tug.org/texworks/).
 The editor should be included in the TeX Live package.
-It is the [TeX Works editor](https://www.tug.org/texworks/).
-So you must not do something here.

-Otherwise you can download it from [here](https://github.com/TeXworks/texworks/releases).
+You can find the .exe in the installation folder of your TeX Live distribution (`...\texlive\2015\bin\win32\texworks.exe`).
+Otherwise download the latest version from the [website](https://www.tug.org/texworks/).

 ### Compile the tex-file
 Finally you want to see the template working so you need to open the file `thesis.tex` with the TeX Works editor.
 On the top left you can press the green button to compile the template.
 Be sure that you select `pdfLaTeX` in the select box next to the green compile button.
 Now the compiler should run without any errors and the preview of the PDF opens up.
 The content of the table of contents or the list of figures are not rendered yet.
 You need to compile the template twice.

 ### Biber